luxeengine/alpha/luxe/md/guide.three.md

 ###On load complete

-The function handed to the oncomplete parameter was called _assets_loaded_, and like in the last guide, we ignore the argument it sends us using the \_ .
+The function handed to the oncomplete parameter - we named it _assets_loaded_.

+You'll notice that the function has a \_ for an argument.
+You can use this when you are using a function callback (like we are, asking the progress bar to call back to us when it's done) and you don't need the values it's giving you.
+It's a bit like an unnamed argument, we don't need it so we ignore it.

 All we do from here, is create the background imagery, create the player and it's animations, and connect the input.